 - Pay by phone: 01634 753299

-On booking you will be sent details of the types of artwork that work best for screen printing.
 You can either bring along artwork to use, or create / copy something on the day.
-The general rule is to use clear black and white lineart with good contrast, and avoid grey tones and shading.
+The general rule for screen printing is to use clear black and white line art with good contrast, and avoid grey tones and shading.
 If you choose a photograph to work with it will need to be processed to more of a contrasty photocopy style.
-The dark areas should be as solid a black copy as possible on lazer or inkjet print outs.
+The dark areas should be as black as possible on inkjet print outs.
 You can bring along images on a memory stick, or print outs at A3 size (or two images at A4).
 If you don’t have your own design to work with, you can pick something from the studio’s design library with hundreds of illustrated and vintage books.
 Drawings with black Indian ink or chinagraph pencil on thin (80gsm) paper also work well with the screen printing process.

 Silkscreen course, screen printing class, Medway, North Kent, Rochester, Chatham, learning printmaking